stappersg/vBook/src/term/nullmx.md

 Currently, MX records are automatically checked on delivery.
 If the destination server provides a NULL MX record, the message is immediately moved into the dead queue.

-In future release, you will be able to configure checks for null MX records using filtering and decide what to do with the email.
+In future release, it will be possible to configure rules to check for null MX records using filtering and decide what to do with the email.